Log in to Employer Direct to make contributions

 In all other cases (including secondment to another Queensland Government employer), the new salary should be reported and your payments increased or decreased immediately.

-You should report the superannuation salary (defined as base salary plus approved allowances), at the most recent 1 July.
+You should report the salary for superannuation purposes (defined as base salary plus approved allowances), at the most recent 1 July.
 This applies regardless of whether your employee has an increase or decrease in salary throughout the year.

 For an employee who is receiving a higher salary because they’re in a higher paid role, the higher salary is only reported as the employee's 1 July salary if they’ve been acting in the higher role continuously for at least the 12 months preceding that 1 July.
 This also applies when an employee is seconded from one Queensland Government department to another to act in a higher paid role.